 Today ServiceProfile and SliceProfile only provide limited support for providing requirements related to network resource sharing.
 Examples of limitations include:

 - Sharing attributes indicate only that sharing is allowed, it cannot be specified that sharing is required.
-Additionally, in scenarios where sharing is required the context must be specified as the requirement would be related to a certain subset of other profiles.
+Additionally, in scenarios where sharing is required the relation to other profile(s)must be specified as the requirement would be related to a certain subset of other profiles.

 - It is not possible to specify a more granular sharing policy that is related to a specific type of resource, e g AMF.

+The use case that is intended to be solved is that an UE takes part of several slices and want to be able to use them simultaneously.
+That is not possible unless the slices share the same AMF.
+It means that the slices must share the same AMF, as all simultaneous sessions from a UE only can be served by one AMF.

 4 Objective

-- Use cases and requirements concerning resource sharing policies
+- Use cases and requirements concerning enhanced resource sharing policies in ServiceProfile and SliceProfile.

-- Solutions concerning resource sharing policies
+- Solutions concerning enhanced resource sharing policies

+Interaction with GSMA may be needed.

 5 Expected Output and Time scale